samolds/demoapi/README.md

   Will return paginated user objects with links to the next page
 - `GET /groups`
   Will return paginated group objects with links to the next page
+- `GET /metrics`
+  Will return Prometheus metrics that can be used by the Grafana server, visible at [localhost:3000](http://localhost:3000).
+(See note below about connecting the Prometheus server as a Grafana datasource)
 - An `insecure_requests_mode` flag that can be set in go/src/demoapi/config.hcl that toggles the need for an Authorization header with each request.
 For now, the token just needs to be any non-empty string.